Do you want to start a fintech company?

 Top Fintech Businesses for Inspiration

-One good thing about fintech market being so competitive is, there’s a lot of inspiration.
+One good thing about the fintech market being so competitive is, that there’s a lot of inspiration.

 The world is filled with super successful fintech companies that are redefining market standards and generating more revenue than ever before.